Home ยป Recipes ยป Cakes

 Combine the chopped dark and milk chocolate in a bowl.
 Heat the cream and corn syrup until steaming, then pour over the chocolate.
 Let sit for a minute, then whisk until smooth.
 Allow the ganache to thicken at room temperature for about an hour.

-• The batter will be thin, so pouring it into a measuring cup or bowl with a spout can help you divide it evenly between the pans.
+• The cake batter will be thin: Thatโ€™s intentional.
+I pour it into a large measuring cup with a spout to divide it evenly between pans without making a mess.

 Variations